 Talk it out and set clear expectations and limits

 You’ll want Baby to know just what sort of behavior is okay and what sort of behavior isn’t.
-You might want to tell her, for example, that hitting and grabbing is not okay.
+You might want to tell them, for example, that hitting and grabbing is not okay.
 Taking a toy from a playmate without asking is also not okay.
 When some of these big no-nos are breached, intervention from an authority figure like you can help Baby learn how not to act.
 This might mean redirecting aggressive action toward something more gentle.
 It also might mean clarifying just what sort of behaviors are a-okay, like asking nicely for a turn, and treating smaller playmates with gentleness and kindness.
-In time, Baby will understand what sort of behavior is expected from her.
+In time, Baby will understand what sort of behavior is expected from them.

 Reflect on, acknowledge, and talk about feelings

 While it’s tempting to just tell kiddos explicitly what behaviors are okay and which ones aren’t, just saying “this is right, and this is wrong,” won’t lead to improved empathy.
 Instead, encouraging Baby to talk about why they may have engaged in less-than-friendly behavior, and talking about how their playmates and they might have been feeling can give them the beginning of a framework for thinking about how others might feel before they grab toys away from them or lashes out.

 When asking children to try and consider the consequences of their behaviors and actions, it helps to use simple, logical reasoning that they can later recreate themselves in similar situations.
 If Baby pulled a toy away from a smaller child, you might start by asking, “What do you think your playmate was feeling when you hit him?” or “How would you feel if a bigger kid had taken a toy away from you?” or “When you didn’t give your playmate a turn she seemed very sad.”